William Neville, Earl of Kent: Loyalty to the Crown

 He seemingly had a conventional military career during the earlier part of Henry VI's reign.
 Knighted in May 1426, he was serving on the Scottish Borders in 1435.
-In 1436, he was serving with his brother-in-law Richard, Duke of York, in France — his first contact with a man who was later to receive his allegiance.
+In 1436, he was serving with his brother-in-law Richard, Duke of York, in France—his first contact with a man who was later to receive his allegiance.
 By 1439, he was a field commander in France, with Lords Talbot and Scales.
 At the siege of Harfleur in 1440, he was made a Knight of the Garter for his part in the campaigns of 1438–39, in particular the capture and garrisoning of Meaux.

 The town where Henry V had died was a crucial marches town for English Normandy.
 They had re-supplied the town, also retaking Montargis and Gerberoy.
 Fauconberg fought with the relief at Meaux when Richemont seized the stronghold by storm on 12 August 1439.
 The English lords forced a confrontation, but the French fled, leaving twenty barges laden with supplies.

 As one of the three field commanders, Neville had been put on the royal council since 30 April, on Warwick's death, before a new regent could emerge.
 In October, Fauconberg helped recapture Harfleur, expelling the French garrison; only Dieppe remained intransigent.
 The field commander's pre-eminence was supplanted in March 1442 by the appointment of William, Lord Bourgchier, as governor-general of Normandy.

-On 7 March 1443, while back in England, he took custody of Roxburgh Castle.
+On 7 March 1443, after his return to England, he took custody of Roxburgh Castle in Scotland.
 He was granted £1,000 per annum (around £1,000,000 at 2005 prices) during peacetime, twice this if at war with Scotland, and until 1448, satisfactory payment was made.
 However, in 1449, he returned to France as part of a diplomatic mission, and in May 1449 he spent the night that the French chose to capture Pont de l'Arche in Normandy.
 One hundred and twenty men were taken in all.

 Neville was reluctant to surrender to a lowly archer, who almost killed him.
 While in captivity in France, he spent two years of his own income supporting the upkeep of the castle.
 In spite of a grant from Parliament in 1449, by 1451 he was owed £4,109.
 He was forced to settle for less.
 The loss of such an experienced captain was a blow to English administration.
 The English had already lost the Bretons for taking their salt fleet, and then in July 1449, Somerset refused Fauconberg's return in a deal for Fougeres.